© Scandinavian Physiological Society. Published by John Wiley & Sons Ltd

 We would like to receive your artwork in electronic form.
 Please save vector graphics (e.g. line artwork) in Encapsulated Postscript Format (EPS), and bitmap files (e.g. half-tones) in Tagged Image File Format (TIFF).
 Ideally, vector graphics that have been saved in metafile (.WMF) or pict (.PCT) format should be embedded within the body of the text file.
 Detailed information on our digital illustrations standards is available here.

-Tables are troublesome and should be as few as possible.
-They should be provided double-spaced on separate pages.
+Tables should be provided double-spaced on separate pages.
 Each table should have only three dividing lines – to separate the titles and data.
 (No vertical rules should be used.)
 Tables should ideally be created in a word processor table editor.
 Avoid including multiple data in single table cells.

 In-line equations should be typed as text.
 The use of graphics programs and 'equation editors' should be with care.
 Displayed equations (unless prepared by the 'MathType Equation Editor) may be re-keyed by our typesetter.

 The Acta Physiologica Online gives authors the opportunity to include data that would be inappropriate or impractical to include in the article itself.
 These data may substantially enhance the importance of the research and may also be of benefit to readers.
 Authors are encouraged to include data such as videos, 3-D structures/images and any other supporting information.
 All supporting information must be submitted with the original manuscript via ScholarOne Manuscripts.